southwick-associates/dashboard-sa-template/github_vignettes/data-schema.md

 ### Sample Data

-You can view example production data using Southwick's `salic` R package:
+You can view example production data using Southwick's `salic` R package.
+More in-depth background about the data structure is included in the [salic vignette](https://southwick-associates.github.io/salic/articles/salic.html) where production data is referred to as "standardized license data".

 ```r
 install.packages("remotes")